dirtystylus/mllty/content/reading/how-infrastructure-works/index.md

 \[lolsob\]

 This may be the most impactful book I’ve read this year—it crystallized many loose ideas that I was familiar with—public goods, positive/negative externalities, the futility of plastics recycling—and situated them within a technological, social, and political framework.
+It felt like completing a mind-expanding class in college.^[This makes perfect sense, Deb Chachra is a professor at Olin College of Engineering.]
 According to Readwise I highlighted 67 passages in the book.^[I was reading this in hardback so that meant using the screenshot function, I was *dedicated*.
 The next-highest book had 12 highlights.]

 There’s too many ideas swirling in my head, but I recently started a new job so I’ll focus on that.
-I often have to think about the balance of humans and the work that has to be done, and I really appreciated how Chachra illustrated the tension between optimization and resilience:
+I often have to think about the balance of humans and the work that has to be done, and I really appreciated how Deb Chachra illustrated the tension between optimization and resilience:

 > Making systems resilient is fundamentally at odds with optimization, because optimizing a system means taking out any slack.
 A truly optimized, and thus efficient, system is only possible with near-perfect knowledge about the system, together with the ability to observe and implement a response.
 For a system to be reliable, on the other hand, there have to be some unused resources to draw on when the unexpected happens, which, well, happens predictably.^[page 209]